Skin Care & Cosmetic Ingredient Glossary (A – D)

 * Syn: Euterpe Oleracea Fruit Extract

-A neutral pH is 7 and anything lower is considered acidic.
-Our skin maintains its barrier best around 5.5—slightly acidic due to our acid mantle.
+A neutral pH is 7, anything below that is considered acidic.
+Our skin maintains its barrier best at a value of 5.5 - slightly acidic - which is due to our acid mantle.

-Adenosine found in skincare products is derived from yeast and it has been shown to have anti-aging, soothing and skin restoration properties.
-It increases in the production of collagen, skin smoothness, and decreases the appearance of crow’s feet.
+Adenosine, found in skin care products, is derived from yeast and has been shown to have anti-aging, soothing and skin renewing properties.
+It increases the production of collagen, smoothes the skin and decreases the appearance of crow's feet.

 Allantoin is a non-irritating ingredient that functions as moisturizing, protecting, and healing agents.
-Extracted from the root of comfrey, sugar beet, chamomile, it helps the skin keep in more water and promote cell proliferation.
+It is extracted from the root of comfrey, sugar beet, chamomile, it helps the skin keep in more water and promote cell proliferation.

 It also works in a way similar to an exfoliator that removes dead skin cells, making the skin soft and smooth.
 If you want to try a product with allantoin, check out Pyunkang Yul Peeling Gel.

-There are few different types of alcohol used in cosmetics.
-SD alcohol, ethanol, and denatured alcohol are used to help penetrate the skin.
-Benzyl Alcohol works as a preservative to keep organic and natural skincare products safe from bacteria; however, they can cause dryness, irritation, and breakouts.
+Benzyl alcohol is used as a preservative to protect organic and natural skin care products from bacteria; however, it can cause dryness, irritation, and breakouts.

-On the other hand, fatty alcohols work as emollients that help emulsify cosmetics and create a creamy texture.
-They even can soften hair and dry skin.
-Common ones are Cetearyl, Stearyl, Cetyl and Behenyl alcohol.
+Fatty alcohols, on the other hand, serve as emulsifiers that help emulsify cosmetics and create a creamy texture.
+They can even soften hair and dry skin.
+Common representatives include cetearyl, stearyl, cetyl and behenyl alcohol.

 Aloe vera is a wonder plant that soothes and hydrates the skin while providing antioxidant benefits.
-Aloe is rich in enzymes, vitamin A and C which can treat sunburned or irritated skin, acne and dry skin and it can be applied for sensitive skin as well.
+Aloe is rich in enzymes, vitamin A and C that can treat sunburned or irritated skin, acne and dry skin, and can also be used on sensitive skin.

 * Syn: Aloe Barbadensis Leaf Extract

-Algae and seaweed are powerhouses of antioxidants, vitamins, minerals that support natural collagen and cell regeneration and reduce visible fine lines and wrinkles.
+Algae and seaweed are real powerhouses of antioxidants, vitamins and minerals that support natural collagen and cell regeneration and reduce visible fine lines and wrinkles.

 * Syn: Pullulan, Pepha Tight, Sea Kelp

-A pH of 7 is neutral, so anything higher is alkaline.
-For skin care, more acidic cleansers may help combat acne once your pH levels reach below 6.
+A pH of 7 is neutral, anything above that is alkaline.
+When it comes to skin care, more acidic cleansers can help combat acne once the pH is below 6.

-In contrast, if you’re concerned with excessive oil production, an alkaline cleanser can be used as it completely removes oils and wastes.
-Just remember to use a slightly acidic toner to keep your skin’s pH level to more optimal condition.
+On the other hand, if you are struggling with excessive oil production, you can use an alkaline cleanser as it will completely remove oils and waste.
+Just remember to use a mildly acidic toner to keep your skin's pH in an optimal state.

 Alpha Hydroxy Acids (AHAs)

-These chemicals are a group of natural and synthetic ingredients that exfoliate the top layers of the skin by loosening the “glue” that binds dead skin cells to the surface of the skin.
+These chemicals are a group of natural and synthetic ingredients that slough off the top layers of skin by dissolving the "glue" that binds dead skin cells to the skin's surface.